watermanbrandyn/regression_project/README.md

 - [Summary and Recommendations](#summary-and-recommendations)

 ## Project Goal
-The goal of this project is to offer analysis that can help reduce the churn of customers at Telco.
+The goal of this project is to offer analysis to Zillow that can help predict the tax values ($) for Single Family Properties.
-This will be done by identifying some of the key drivers of churn, creating models to help predict vulnerable customers, and offering recommendations to avoid these possible churns.
+This will be done by identifying some of the key attributes that drive tax value, creating models to help predict this value (using these key attributes), and offering recommendations to assist Zillow in making these predictions moving forward.

 ## Project Description
-It is well established that the cost of acquiring a new customer far exceeds the cost of retaining a current one.
-With the need for phone and internet services in modern-day work and play this business reality becomes even more important to recognize for companies like Telco.
-A proper analysis of churn factors, and the subsequent solutions that arise, can greatly assist in keeping the company profitable as well as ensuring longevity and relevancy for years to come.
-Through identification of key factors in churn we can assist in predicting these vulnerabilities, address them with solutions, and help Telco retain market share of an essential industry while improving Customer Lifetime Values (CLV) and real-time margins.
+There are a number of factors that can influence the tax value of a property.
+These can range from physical attributes of the property, individual actions of property owners (such as remodeling choices), or even the decisions made by local, state, or federal entities.
+This complex web of interactions can certainly make for a difficult task when trying to predict a tax value, but the ability to do so will be greatly beneficial to both Zillow and their clients.

+Through the identification of key drivers, application of these drivers to models, and the testing of prediction capabilities we can help Zillow obtain an advantage in the acquistion and sales of real-estate.
+This in turn can help Zillow attain a reputation of having a better understanding of the volatility behind pricing, and ensure the company remains a leader in both consultation regarding, and movement of, the housing marketplace.

-## How to Reproduce
+## How to Reproduce - (Not Done)
 To reproduce the outcomes in this project:
 1. Have an env.py file with credentials (hostname, username, password) to access a SQL database that contains Telco data.
 Codeup's 'telco_churn' data was utilized for this project.